 Salmon Vessel Claims

-Whether salmon fishing in Bristol Bay, Cook Inlet, Southeast Alaska, Prince William Sound, in the waters off Kodiak Island, or Chignik, deckhands working aboard salmon fishing vessels have one thing in common – their work is hard and fast, often requiring them to work long hours and in rough seas.
-Whether running a seine skiff, stacking net, working the block and davit, or roundhauling a driftnet aboard, deckhand work on salmon vessels require constant attention and little room for error.
+Whether salmon fishing in Bristol Bay, Cook Inlet, Southeast Alaska, Prince William Sound, in the waters off Kodiak Island or Chignik, deckhands working aboard salmon fishing vessels have one thing in common – their work is hard and fast, often requiring them to work long hours and in rough seas.
+Whether running a seine skiff, stacking net, working the block and davit, or round hauling a driftnet aboard, deckhand work on salmon vessels requires constant attention and little room for error.

-Our attorneys have decades of experience handling salmon fishing deckhand maritime injury and wrongful death claims.
-Our understanding of maritime insurance and how salmon fisheries and salmon vessels are run, gives you the added edge in having us resolve your maritime injury and wrongful death claims – be it by settlement or trial.
+At Trueb & Beard, LLC, our attorneys have decades of experience handling salmon fishing deckhand maritime injury and wrongful death claims.
+Our understanding of maritime insurance and how salmon fisheries and salmon vessels are run gives you the added edge in having us resolve your maritime injury and wrongful death claims – be it by settlement or trial.

 Call 855-339-6586 or contact us online for a free initial consultation.
 With over 80 combined years of experience — and millions of dollars won for our clients — our attorneys have the ability to help you recover.